 Professional Activities on Campus

-As a Media and Communication major, you are encouraged to get involved in campus organizations as a way to build your resume and portfolio.
-Our alumni and prospective employers tell us that campus involvement is an important part of securing one's first job.
+As a media and communication major, you are encouraged to get involved in campus media organizations as a way to build your resume and portfolio.

 Each of the following activities is open to you from your first day on campus.
-No prior experience is needed and all are welcome to participate!
+No prior experience is needed and all are welcome to participate, regardless of major.

-If you are interested in public relations, the Public Relations Student Society of America (PRSSA) provides you the opportunity to learn more about the profession through networking and professional development.
+The Public Relations Student Society of America (PRSSA) gives students the opportunity to learn more about the PR profession through networking and professional development.

-As a PRSSA member, you have access to regional and international conferences where you can learn about the latest innovations in the field and begin building your network of contacts leading to careers in public relations or related fields.
+Students have access to regional and international conferences where they can learn about the latest innovations in the field and begin building their network of contacts.

-MAC majors may also get involved in the Student Government Association (SGA), and the Student Activities Board (SAB), as well as any of the other over 70 clubs and organizations on campus.
+Media and communication majors also get involved in the Student Government Association (SGA) and the Student Activities Board (SAB), as well as any of the other over 70 clubs and organizations on campus.